Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Discussion

 \subsection{Limitations}

+An important limitation of this study is the small number of clinical cases, which prevents us to draw statistically significant conclusions.
+However, the deformation patterns observed were consistent with established surgical knowledge and corroborate clinical observations in other works \cite{little_2021}.
+Therefore, we believe that our findings are still meaningful and could provide helpful insights towards modeling lung deformation after a change of patient position, which in turn, could foster the development of guidance system for pulmonary nodule localization during VATS.

-This study has several limitations.
+This study also presents some methodological limitations.
 First, there is a possible bias due to partially incorrect lobe segmentations.
-This may be carefully considered as it is well known that the lung fissures are in many cases incomplete \citep{hermanova_incomplete_2014}, and our lobe segmentation algorithm always provided complete fissure estimations.
+This may be carefully considered as it is well known that the lung fissures are in many cases incomplete \cite{hermanova_incomplete_2014}, and our lobe segmentation algorithm always provided complete fissure estimations.
 However, fissure incompleteness exists mostly towards the mediastinum, the region where the lungs are attached and therefore less subject to sliding motion.
 Since the subanatomical registration does not introduce artificial sliding where continuous deformation is expected, the over-segmentation of incomplete fissures should have little effect in the quantification of interlobar sliding motion.
 Second, most of the lung structures are only partially visible within the FOV of the CBCT image.
-This implies that all the measurements here presented are not available for the complete structures.
-Consequently, the reported distributions should be interpreted carefully, as they are only estimations and may be affected by a sample bias effect.
+This implies that all the measurements here presented are not available for the complete structures and therefore should be interpreted carefully, as they are only estimations and may be affected by a sample bias effect.
 However, the orders of magnitude of displacement, jacobian and sliding motion, as well as their spatial distribution, provide already valuable insights of the undergoing lung deformation after a change of patient position.